 Bad breath odors vary, depending on the source or the underlying cause.
 Some people worry too much about their breath, even though they have little or no mouth odor, while others have bad breath and don't know it.
 The underlying symptoms can be poor oral hygiene caused by the dental plaque, food debris and development of gingivitis.
-Because it's difficult to assess how your own breath smells, try to smell your breath by placing your hand over your nose and mouth and breath, ask a relative, and consider seeing a dental professional to confirm if bad breath is an issue for you and to ask how to treat it.
+Because it's difficult to assess how your own breath smells, ask a relative, and consider seeing a dental professional to confirm if bad breath is an issue for you and to ask how to treat it.

 Most bad breath starts in your mouth, and there are many possible causes that include: certain foods you eat (garlic and onions, in particular), alcohol or cigarettes, poor oral hygiene, gum disease, diabetes, dry mouth, sinus or throat infections, lung infections, kidney/liver failure and gastrointestinal issues.

 Determining the cause of bad breath can be tricky without the help of a healthcare professional, because there are so many possibilities of what may be causing it.
-So make an appointment with your dentist, who can give you a diagnosis and refer you to your family physician or another medical professional, if necessary.
+So make an appointment with your dentist, who can give you a diagnosis and provide treatment options.
+In some cases your dentist will refer you to your family physician or another medical professional, if necessary.